 The Company completed a non-brokered private placement on August 19, 2020 and raised gross proceeds of \$5,500,000 through the sale of 36,666,666 units at a price of \$0.15 per unit.
 Each unit consisted of one common share of the Company and one half of one share purchase warrant.
 Each whole warrant is exercisable into one common share of the Company at a price of \$0.20 per share for a period of two years.
-In connection with the private placement the Company paid a finders' fee to Mackie Research Capital Corporation by issuing 2,199,999 units with the same price and terms as the private placement, a fair value of \$506,000 was assigned to the units.
+In connection with the private placement the Company paid a finders' fee to Mackie Research Capital Corporation by issuing 2,199,999 units with the same price and terms as the private placement.
+The shares attached to the finder's units are valued at \$330,000 and the warrants attached to the finder's units are valued at \$185,820 using the Black Scholes model.